JacobR-CSUF/cpsc362-group-proj/README.md

 # cpsc362-group-proj
-Group assignmnent that takes the Social Media subject for our project.
+Group assignment that takes the Social Media subject for our project.